fallen-icarus/cardano-loans/README.md

 ## Conclusion
 The Cardano-Loans protocol is a first-attempt at rethinking how the economy of Cardano could evolve.
 It forgoes reliance on global/external token prices in favor of incentivizing the creation of a CSL-native p2p credit-debt market.
 It is censorship-resistant, scalable, and straightforward in its design.
+Wallets and other frontends can integrate the protocol into their UI, and even provide all necessary API query services.
 Endogenous price & rate discovery empowers users to create their own economy, one that is (at least initially) decoupled from the existing financial system, in pursuit of something more fair, equal, and accessible to all.